lusinga/papers/md/An Empirical Study of Fault Localization Families and Their Combinations.md

 - Predicate switching [10]: utilizing test results from mutating the results of conditional expressions 
 - Information retrieval-based fault localization (IRbased FL) [11]: utilizing bug report information 
 - History-based fault localization [12], [13]: utilizing the development history

+[
+- [1] X. Xie, T. Y. Chen, F.-C. Kuo, and B. Xu, “A theoretical analysis of the risk evaluation formulas for spectrum-based fault localization,” ACM Transactions on Software Engineering and Methodology (TOSEM), vol. 22, no. 4, p.
+31, 2013.
+- [2] R. Abreu, P. Zoeteweij, and A. J. Van Gemund, “On the accuracy of spectrum-based fault localization,” in Testing: Academic and Industrial Conference Practice and Research Techniques-MUTATION, 2007.
+TAICPART-MUTATION 2007.
+IEEE, 2007, pp. 89–98.
+- [3] M. J. Harrold, G. Rothermel, K. Sayre, R.Wu, and L. Yi, “An empirical investigation of the relationship between spectra differences and regression faults,” Software Testing Verification and Reliability, vol. 10, no. 3, pp. 171–194, 2000.
+]
+[
+- [4] M. Papadakis and Y. Le Traon, “Metallaxis-fl: mutation-based fault localization,” Software Testing, Verification and Reliability, vol. 25, no. 5-7, pp. 605–628, 2015.
+- [5] S. Moon, Y. Kim, M. Kim, and S. Yoo, “Ask the mutants: Mutating faulty programs for fault localization,” in Software Testing, Verification and Validation (ICST), 2014 IEEE Seventh International Conference on.
+IEEE, 2014, pp. 153–162.
+]
+- [6] H. Agrawal, J. R. Horgan, S. London, and W. E. Wong, “Fault localization using execution slices and dataflow tests,” in Software Reliability Engineering, 1995.
+Proceedings., Sixth International Symposium on.
+IEEE, 1995, pp. 143–151.
+- [7] M. Renieres and S. P. Reiss, “Fault localization with nearest neighbor queries,” in Automated Software Engineering, 2003.
+Proceedings.
+18th IEEE International Conference on.
+IEEE, 2003, pp. 30–39.

+- [8] C.-P. Wong, Y. Xiong, H. Zhang, D. Hao, L. Zhang, and H. Mei, “Boosting bug-report-oriented fault localization with segmentation and stack-trace analysis,” in Software Maintenance and Evolution (ICSME), 2014 IEEE International Conference on.
+IEEE, 2014, pp. 181–190.
+- [9] R. Wu, H. Zhang, S.-C. Cheung, and S. Kim, “Crashlocator: locating crashing faults based on crash stacks,” in Proceedings of the 2014 International Symposium on Software Testing and Analysis.
+ACM, 2014, pp. 204–214.

+- [10] X. Zhang, N. Gupta, and R. Gupta, “Locating faults through automated predicate switching,” in International Conference on Software Engineering, 2006, pp. 272–281.
+- [11] J. Zhou, H. Zhang, and D. Lo, “Where should the bugs be fixed? more accurate information retrieval-based bug localization based on bug reports,” in Software Engineering (ICSE), 2012 34th International Conference on.
+IEEE, 2012, pp. 14–24.
+- [12] S. Kim, T. Zimmermann, E. J. Whitehead Jr, and A. Zeller, “Predicting faults from cached history,” in Proceedings of the 29th international conference on Software Engineering.
+IEEE Computer Society, 2007, pp. 489–498.
+- [13] F. Rahman, D. Posnett, A. Hindle, E. Barr, and P. Devanbu, “Bugcache for inspections: hit or miss?” in Proceedings of the 19th ACM SIGSOFT symposium and the 13th European conference on Foundations of software engineering.
+ACM, 2011, pp. 322–331.

 - 基于频谱的故障定位(SBFL)[1]，[2]，[3]:利用测试覆盖信息
 - 基于突变的故障定位(MBFL)[4]，[5]:利用从程序突变中收集的测试结果
 - (动态)程序切片[6]，[7]:利用动态程序依赖